-

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Bahrain energy report

 The country has a refining capacity of 267 kb/d (Sitra refinery on Sitra island, south of Manama).
-Around 20% of the crude oil used is imported (mainly from Saudi Arabia) and most of the oil products are exported (around 90%).
+Most of the crude oil used is imported (85% from Saudi Arabia).

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data